 Drought in the South and Southwest often comes with extreme heat, and drought-tolerant grasses have to stand up to both.
 Warm-season grass types need some water, but they will generally make do with much less than cool-season types.
 Note, too, that warm-season grasses tend to become dormant (and may turn completely brown) during the colder part of the year.
 In addition, several types of warm-season grass grown at higher elevations and latitudes can be susceptible to winter kill.

-Bermudagrass is ideal for hot and dry areas because, once established, it tolerates both conditions very well (though it will need some water to stay green in arid environments).
-A fine textured turfgrass that grows best when maintained at 1-2 inches in height, bermudagrass requires full sun for best growth.
+Bermudagrass is ideal for hot and dry areas because once established, it tolerates both conditions very well (though it will need some water to stay green in arid environments).
+A finely textured turfgrass that grows best when maintained at 1-2 inches in height, bermudagrass requires full sun for best growth.
 It is a low-water user and may send roots as deep as 6 feet in the right conditions.
 Bermudagrass is very tolerant of traffic and can recover rapidly from damage, so it’s often used on athletic fields.
 Because it is a vigorous grower, it may require more frequent mowing than some other grass types.
 Bonus: It is also relatively salt-tolerant, making it a good choice if you live near the ocean or in an arid environment where salts are left behind as water evaporates, or where reclaimed water is used for irrigation.

 Zoysia is also drought-tolerant, but grows more slowly than bermudagrass and requires less fertilizer, so you may end up mowing less frequently.
 Zoysiagrass also tolerates more shade than bermudagrass.
 This grass type generally will start to go dormant and turn brown before bermudagrass when moisture is limited, but it will recover well thanks to creeping underground stems (called rhizomes) that help it spread.
 There is a range of different species and varieties of zoysiagrass, and while they are all thick and easily handle foot traffic, they vary in texture (from very fine to coarse), recommended mowing height and frequency, cold hardiness, and whether available as seed or sod.

-With its deep roots and high tolerance for dehydration, St. Augustinegrass is the top choice for lawns in Florida and the areas of the Deep South that are along the coast of the Gulf of Mexico.
+With its deep roots and a high tolerance for dehydration, St. Augustinegrass is the top choice for lawns in Florida and the areas of the Deep South that are along the coast of the Gulf of Mexico.
 One of the least cold-hardy species, St. Augustinegrass will turn brown when and where temperatures get cold enough.
-It tolerates shade better than bermudagrass and, when provided with proper nutrition, spreads quickly (via above-ground stems called stolons) to repair damage.
+It tolerates shade better than bermudagrass and, when provided with proper nutrition, spreads quickly (via above-ground stems called stolons) to repair the damage.
 It is a bit pickier in terms of maintenance than some of the other warm-season grass species, as it needs good air circulation to help reduce problems with diseases such as large patch and gray leaf spot.

 With its coarse blade texture (though not as coarse as St. Augustinegrass) and fast-to-flower habit, bahiagrass is not the prettiest grass type.
 However, it tolerates extremely poor soil and grows a deep root system that makes it highly drought-tolerant.
 One of its limitations is that it doesn’t form a nice, dense carpet like most of the other warm-season grasses.
 If you’re in an area with terrible soil, though, bahiagrass is a good option.

 Well-adapted to grow west of the Mississippi River, buffalograss is a good choice for areas that see both winter cold and a fair bit of summer heat.
 (Its range actually extends beyond the South and Southwest, and it can be found in plains states from North Dakota to Texas.)
 Buffalograss does best in heavier clay soils, in areas with limited seasonal rainfall.
 It gets its drought tolerance from the small amount of water it requires, its deep roots, and its ability to go dormant and then recover from drought.
-The down side?
+The downside?
 It’s slower and lower growing than most other lawn grasses and has a long dormancy period that begins in early fall (in areas with colder temperatures and shorter day lengths) and lasts well into spring, depending on your latitude.
 Once established, though, it will provide a low-maintenance lawn.

 Drought-Tolerant Grass for the North